ExpressLRS/Docs/docs/hardware/backpack-tx-setup.md

 Wait for a bit (~10s) after the message "Update Success!
 Rebooting..." appear before you power-cycle the module.
 Your TX Backpack should now be ready.

-## Starting 0.2.0, you can Update via your Home Network via WiFi
+## Starting 0.2.0, you can Update via your Home WiFi Network

 With your Home Network SSID and Password set, when you activate the WiFi mode via the lua script (`WiFi Connectivity` -> `Enabled Backpack WiFi`), the Backpack will try to connect to your Home WiFi Network.
 Once connected, you can access the Web Update page via http://elrs_txbp.local/ and upload your firmware there.